10 Interesting Facts About Mangroves

 In addition to their roots, some mangrove species also have special leaves that help them thrive in salty or brackish water.
 Still other mangrove species store salt in older leaves or bark.
 When the leaves drop and the bark sheds, the stored salt is shedded with them.

-6. Over 100 tropical and subtropical countries have mangroves along their coastlines
+7. 123 and subtropical countries have mangroves along their coastlines and estuaries

 If you like fish on your dinner plate then you can probably thank the mangroves.
 Whether they are spawning grounds for ocean bound fish, habitat for shrimp, or even an important source of algae, fruit, and salt, mangroves are a vital part of the global food supply.